The News-Review

-The News-Review is a five-day-a-week community newspaper published in Roseburg, Oregon, United States.
-The circulation area covers most of Douglas County including Canyonville, Glide, Myrtle Creek, Oakland, Roseburg, Sutherlin, and Winston.
+The News-Review is weekly community newspaper published in Roseburg, Oregon, United States.
+The circulation area covers all of Douglas County including Roseburg, Canyonville, Glide, Myrtle Creek, Oakland, Sutherlin, and Winston.

 History

 Origins

 The Roseburg Ensign was the original predecessor of The News-Review.
 It was founded Thomas and Henry R. Gale, two brothers from Eugene, on April 30, 1867.
 The first issue of the four-page weekly came out on May 28 for the price of $3.
 In September 1871 their newspaper plant was destroyed in a fire and would resume publication on January 6 the next year.

 The Plaindealer

-The Republican Gales were bitter rivals of southern Democrat William “Bud” Thompson, the publisher and owner of The Plaindealer.
+The Republican Gales were bitter rivals of southern Democrat William "Bud" Thompson, the publisher and owner of The Plaindealer.
 Thompson's paper was founded in March 1870 after he had sold his Eugene City Guard in Eugene for $1,200.
 That same year Democrat La Fayette Grover was elected Governor of Oregon, ending an eight-year run of Republican governors.
 The new government favored The Plaindealer with lucrative public-notices.
 This escalated tensions between the two papers.